oligriffiths/Nooku-Com-Validation/README.md

 The controller behavior is responsible for handling validation before add/edit/save/apply.
 Errors are caught and raised as notices as opposed to exceptions thrown by the database behavior.

+To implement this, add 'com://oligriffiths/validation.controller.behavior.validatable' to the controller that will save the entity

 ## Database behavior:

 The database behavior is responsible for reading the database schema and converting this into associated constraints.
 It also handles running validation before insert/update, storing the current data should validation fail, and re-populating the object after select, so no need to handle storing the data yourself.

+To implement this, add 'com://oligriffiths/validation.database.behavior.validatable' to the database table for the entity

 ## Constraints: